image

 Data Modeling – Conceptual, Logical and Physical Model – CDM, LDM and PDM

-Data Modeling is the process of creating an illustrative and visual representation of either a whole information/database system or parts of it to show the relationships among data types, the ways the data can be grouped, organized, its formats and attributes.
+Data Modeling is the process of creating an illustrative and visual representation of either a whole information/database system or parts of it to show the relationships among data types, the ways the data can be grouped, organized, its formats, and attributes.
 Data models are built around business needs.
 Rules and requirements are defined upfront through feedback from business stakeholders so they can be incorporated into the design of a new system or adapted in the iteration of an existing one.

 Data models comprise and contain Metadata essential to data consumers.
 Much of this Metadata uncovered during the data modeling process is essential to other data management functions.
 For example, definitions for data governance and lineage for data warehousing and analytics.